brian14708/wh-briefings/statements-releases/2021-09/2021-09-15-president-biden-to-host-leader-level-meeting-of-the-major-economies-forum-on-energy-and-climate.md

 modified_time: 2021-09-15 15:57:36-04:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2021/09/15/president-biden-to-host-leader-level-meeting-of-the-major-economies-forum-on-energy-and-climate/
 published_time: 2021-09-15 15:57:35-04:00
-title: President Biden to Host Leader-Level Meeting of the Major Economies Forum on Energy and Climate
+title: "President\_Biden to Host Leader-Level Meeting of the Major Economies Forum\
+  \ on Energy and\_Climate"
 ---

 President Biden will reconvene the Major Economies Forum on Energy and